 Férique

 Our strategic objectives

-In 2022, we have structured our action around our long-term objectives: to align our fund family with the targets of the Paris Agreement and make it carbon neutral by 2050 at the latest; to select managers who are sensitive to the impacts of the transition to a sustainable economy; to contribute positively to the transition to a sustainable economic model using our proxy voting and direct shareholder engagement; and to play a role of positive influence in our industry.
+In 2023, we continued to structure our action around our long-term objectives: to align our fund family with the targets of the Paris Agreement and make it carbon neutral by 2050 at the latest; to select managers who are sensitive to the impacts of the transition to a sustainable economy; to contribute positively to the transition to a sustainable economic model using our proxy voting and direct shareholder engagement.

+Férique